lightchpa/MongoDBPortable/Source/Other/Source/Readme.txt

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Licences :

+- MongoDB Database Server and Tools are under the Free Software Foundation's GNU AGPL v3.0.

+- Package icons are based on :
+     .
+Leaf_Diagram_1.png by Guillaume under the Creative Commons Attribution-Share Alike 3.0 Unported licence

+     .
+Crystal_Clear_app_kscreensaver.png By Everaldo Coelho and YellowIcon under GNU LESSER GENERAL PUBLIC LICENSE 2.1 or greater

-Package icons are based on Leaf_Diagram_1.png by Guillaume Bokiau and are under the Creative Commons Attribution-Share Alike 3.0 Unported licence
+- Package icons are under the under the Creative Commons Attribution-Share Alike 3.0 Unported licence

-Package version : BETA 1 release 1

-This is a PortableApps version of MongoDB 3.2.1 Windows 64-bit 2008 R2+

-Database files are saved in MongoDBPortable\Data\db directory by default launcher settings.

-In order to changes theses settings, edit MongoDBPortable\App\AppInfo\Launcher\MongoDBPortable.ini and change the value of the CommandLineArguments parameter in the Launch section.
+- PortableApps Launcher and PortableApps Installer are under Free / Open Source (GPL) with exceptions for freeware and free open source